-Some of these proposals of the Nature-Life project have been included in the Operational Programme for the Environment 2007-2013 of the Ministry of Environment (Table 5.14).
+Some of these proposals of the Nature-Life project have been included in the Operational Programme for the Environment 2007-2013 of the Ministry of Environment (Error!
+Not a valid bookmark self-reference.).

 Table 5.14: Summary of the most important conservation, research and restoration budget for Amvrakikos